jackshiels/bananai/README.md

 The two-category model proved significantly more accurate.
 It is surmised that this increase in accuracy comes from the removal of ambiguity between unripe and ripe image categories, which were quite similar.
 Two category accuracy only increased marginally with an increase in images.

 ![two category accuracy with images](https://github.com/jackshiels/bananai/blob/main/GitImages/Charts/2cat_accuracy_image_quantity.png?raw=true)
-Figure 8: two category accuracy with images.
+Figure 9: two category accuracy with images.

-The most accurate model produced 100% accuracy on test data:
+The most accurate model produced 100% accuracy on validation data:

-![two category model accuracy](https://github.com/jackshiels/bananai/blob/main/GitImages/2cat_testing_accuracy.jpg?raw=true) Figure 9: two category model accuracy.
+![two category model accuracy](https://github.com/jackshiels/bananai/blob/main/GitImages/2cat_testing_accuracy.jpg?raw=true) Figure 10: two category model accuracy.

-While this model only scored 87.8% accuracy on validation data, other models achieved up to 97%:
+While this model only scored 87.8% accuracy on training data, other models achieved up to 97%:

 ![two category training accuracy](https://github.com/jackshiels/bananai/blob/main/GitImages/2cat_training_accuracy.jpg?raw=true)
-Figure 10: two category training accuracy.
+Figure 11: two category training accuracy.

 As with the three-category model, both data augmentation and final layer neurons led to a general decrease in accuracy as model images increased in number:

 ![two category accuracy with data augmentation](https://github.com/jackshiels/bananai/blob/main/GitImages/Charts/2cat_accuracy_data_augmentation.png?raw=true)
-Figure 11: two category accuracy with data augmentation.
+Figure 12: two category accuracy with data augmentation.

 ![two category accuracy with final layer neurons](https://github.com/jackshiels/bananai/blob/main/GitImages/Charts/2cat_accuracy_neurons.png?raw=true)
-Figure 12: two category accuracy with final layer neurons.
+Figure 13: two category accuracy with final layer neurons.

-Ultimately, the model with 95% validation and 96% testing accuracy was selected, as it represented the most generally accurate version.
+Ultimately, the model with 95% training and 96% validation accuracy was selected, as it represented the most generally accurate version.

 # Software, device design, and deployment
-Software was exported from Edge Impulse as an Arduino library, which was subsequently modified and is available in this repository.
+Software was exported from Edge Impulse as an Arduino library, which was subsequently modified and is available in this git repository.
 The library draws on image data from the Arduino's camera shield and runs this data in the model.
-Inferences are then drawn and logged in the serial console.
+Inferences are then drawn and logged on the serial console.
 Originally, the development plan included coding an alert for when fruit becomes unripe.
 However, time constraints meant this was not possible.
 Furthermore, the chosen Arduino model did not possess Wi-Fi capabilities, making networking a challenge.

 Code was deployed on the Arduino, and a prototype banana stand was constructed out of a box and a kitchen hanger.

 ![prototype banana stand](https://github.com/jackshiels/bananai/blob/main/GitImages/bananastand.jpg?raw=true)

-Figure 13: prototype banana stand.
+Figure 14: prototype banana stand.

 A YouTube video of this prototype can be found [here](https://youtu.be/jCL5ce8d4T8).

 Furthermore, a version of the banana stand was prototyped for use in stores.
 This prototype is intended to be suspended above bananas (and potentially other fruit), using a mechanical arm.
 The arm can be adjusted as is necessary to face specific targets.

 ![store prototype](https://github.com/jackshiels/bananai/blob/main/GitImages/shop_monitor.jpg?raw=true)
-Figure 14: store prototype
+Figure 15: store prototype

 ## Deployment Instructions
 Deployment requires that the user clone this repository and compile the MainAI.ino file onto an Arduino Nano 33 BLE Sense via the Arduino IDE.
 If the user wishes to train this model themselves, image data can be downloaded from [here](https://www.kaggle.com/datasets/jackshiels1/bananai).

-The final Edge Impulse model can be cloned from [here](https://studio.edgeimpulse.com/public/215222/latest).
+The final two category Edge Impulse model can be cloned from [here](https://studio.edgeimpulse.com/public/215222/latest).

+The two category model with all training attempts can be found [here](https://studio.edgeimpulse.com/public/196857/latest).

+The three category model with all training attempts can be found [here](https://studio.edgeimpulse.com/public/209765/latest).

 # Findings and conclusion
 ## Reflections and future work
 Several key findings were drawn from this small study into AI:
 * Achieving a 90% level of validation and test accuracy was possible with as little as 200 images in a two category transfer model.
-However, 1,200 images were insufficient for a three-category model with >90% accuracy.
+However, nearly 1,200 images were insufficient for a three-category model with >90% accuracy.
 * This two-category model was deployable on an Arduino device despite RAM limitations.
 * Accurate three-category models appear challenging to achieve with a deep learning approach, most likely due to the subtle differences between banana ripeness stages.
 Other approaches, such as ANNs, seem more effective at discrete ripeness categorisation (Mazen & Nashat, 2018).
 * Increasing images tended to increase accuracy, but with diminishing returns.
 Time constraints meant that it was not possible to gather more than the ~ 1,200 obtained during this study, and a more accurate three-category model would take a lot longer to develop.